Cornell Note Taking System

 Donoghue v Stevenson – fundamental case in tort-law.
 Outlines new test for negligence – is there a duty of care?
 Is it reasonably foreseeable that harm would occur from the defendant’s conduct?

 (Note: I’m going from memory for that so don’t take that as a reasonable summary of that case if you happen to be studying it).
 I also do a similar thing for statutes and sections in statutes.
 This means that when I’m going back through my notes I can quickly see which cases were covered and the key points the lecturer thinks I should know (which are sometimes different from the key points got from the reading).
 You might like to put names of theorists and their theories, equations or key terms in your summaries row.
-Write a comment if you’ve got a good “hack” for the cornell note taking system or if you know of another good system which works well for you.Explore posts in the same categories: law, Productivity/Tools, Tips and Tricks
+Write a comment if you’ve got a good “hack” for the cornell note taking system or if you know of another good system which works well for you.law, Productivity/Tools, Tips and Tricks